 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
-The percentage of Title IV aid earned is calculated in the following manner for all programs:
+The percentage of Title IV aid earned is calculated as: